 Paul’s main focus is composing new music.
 He has been commissioned by bands, orchestras, and choirs; no ensemble is too large or too small to accommodate.
 His sheet music is sold through Schmitt Music (request via email), J.W.
 Pepper, Sheet Music Plus, and Sheet Music Direct.
 Many pieces are also available for direct sale by request (electronic delivery only), and free scores are available by request for perusal.

 In addition to composing, Paul is available to clinic with students and ensembles – for a new or an existing piece.
-For groups local to Minnesota, he is often able to attend rehearsals, conduct, give feedback, and answer questions in-person.
+For groups local to Minnesota, he is often able to attend rehearsals, give feedback, and answer questions in-person.
 Video chat sessions are available at $50 per hour; costs for an in-person clinic are quoted based on travel distance.

 Through the use of high-fidelity virtual sound libraries, Paul has added the capability to make his own lifelike recordings in-house.
 The sound files can be useful in performance preparation for a conductor or ensemble, but are also one more way Paul is able to share his music with the general public outside of concerts.
 These recordings are available via Bandcamp.